 - 1 tablespoon chopped cilantro

-- 1/4 cup low-sodium soy sauce (or tamari to make it gluten-free)
+- 1/4 cup low-sodium soy sauce (or tamari for gluten-free)

 - 1/4 cup mirin